 Guide written by:

-Not sure whether to purchase a portable air conditioner or an air cooler?
-We've rounded up all you need to know from how they work to various features and the pros and cons of each device.
-Follow our guide to find the right portable air conditioner or air cooler for your needs!
+Not sure whether to invest in a portable air conditioner or an air cooler?
+Don't worry!
+We've rounded up all you need to know about each device to make your decision a little easier.
+From operation and features to pros and cons, read on to find the right portable air conditioner or air cooler for your needs.

 - Cooling performance